 Victims Role at Sentencing

-Victims have the right to be heard at sentencing.
+Victims have the absolute right to be heard at sentencing, though it is not required if you do not feel like doing it.
 Victims may address the court directly by making a statement or indirectly by providing a written statement to be read by the prosecutor.
 If you are a victim, we will attempt notify you of the sentencing date and help you prepare if you wish to make a statement.
+The District Attorney’s Office feels that active victim involvement is critical to delivering justice and we encourage participation.

 After hearing from the prosecutor, the victim and/or victim's family and the defendant, the judge will announce the sentence, usually right then and there.

 Felonies are classified as Class A, Class B or Class C crimes.
-Class A offenses carry a maximum penalty of 20 years in prison (40 years for exceptional circumstances), Class B is 10 years and Class C is 5 years maximum.
+Class A offenses carry a maximum penalty of 30 years in prison, Class B is 10 years in prison and Class C is 5 years maximum in prison.

 Misdemeanors are classified as Class D and E crimes and are punishable by a maximum sentence of 364 days in jail or prison.